 National Highlights:

 - Five states (WA, CA, MA, MN, and NY) introduced bills to reform the obligation to serve statute in order to enable neighborhood-scale building decarbonization.
 Washington is the first state in the nation to modify its obligation to serve law to accelerate the clean energy transition by allowing gas utilities to serve thermal energy instead of gas, followed by California, which will allow for gas service to be substituted with clean energy alternatives in Commission-approved neighborhood-scale decarbonization pilots.
+In a special session, MA grants the Commission authority to alter the obligation to serve when adequate substitutes are available.

 - Thirteen pieces of legislation sought to align greenhouse gas emission targets with gas system planning through “future of gas” policies.
 Areas of focus included: neighborhood-scale gas system decommissioning; integrated system planning for dual fuel utilities; ratepayer funded pipeline replacement programs; line extension allowances; pipeline mapping tools; future of gas proceedings; gas system expansion; just transition for gas workers; and stranded asset risks for gas system investments.